SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/04-Mongoose-Models.md

 const Model = mongoose.model('Example', exampleSchema);
 ```

-The first thing is to create a new schema that we would define the model properties after that compiling.
+First, we create a new schema where we define the model properties.

-When we call `mongoose.model()` on a schema, it **compiles** a ready to use model.
+When we call `mongoose.model()` on a Schema, it **compiles** a ready-to-use model.
 [/slide]

 [slide hideTitle]